photoprism/photoprism-docs/docs/user-guide/faq.md

     If you have videos, always enable JSON sidecar files so that video metadata such as date, location, codec, and duration can be indexed and searched.

-??? question "Which metadata sidecar files are supported?"
+??? question "What metadata sidecar file types are supported?"
-    Currently, three types of metadata file formats are supported:
+    Currently, three types of file formats are supported:

     #### JSON ####